alire-project/alire/doc/getting-started.md

 ```bash
 $ export PATH="<PATH_TO_EXTRACTED>/bin/:$PATH"
 ```
-Those wanting to keep this path permanently in their `PATH` environment may do so by pasting the above command into the .bashrc file of their user's account.
+Those wanting to keep this path permanently in their `PATH` environment may do so by pasting the above command into the `.profile` file of their user's account.

 Alire provides GNAT toolchains hosted on x86-64 for Linux.
 If those toolchains do not work for you, or if you are on another host architecture like ARM, you have the option